 Ascent/descent: 1486/1280 vertical metres, hiking time: 10 hours 15 min., distance: 25.3 kilometres, highest point: 2218 metres, difficulty: intermediate (red)

 Stage three heads west through the Lesachtal Valley and the villages of Untertilliach and Obertilliach.
-After passing Obertilliach with its listed buildings in the village centre hikers climb up to the Gailtaler Höhenweg trail, which then takes them to St. Oswald above Kartitsch.
+After passing Obertilliach with its listed buildings in the village centre hikers climb up to the Gailtal Valley High Route, a trail which then takes them to St. Oswald above Kartitsch.

-Places serving food and drink: Gasthof Hochspitz (slightly off the main trail), diverse huts and guesthouses in Untertilliach, Gasthof Oswalderhof, St. Oswald, several places in St. Ulrich (overnight stay online) and in Kartitsch
+Places serving food and drink: Gasthof Hochspitz (slightly off the main trail), diverse huts and guesthouses in Untertilliach, Gasthof Oswalderhof, St. Oswald, several places in St. Ulrich (overnight stay only) and in Kartitsch

 Stage 4: St. Oswald – Kartitsch – Sillian – Winnebach – Innichen